Ellmau: Lifts

 Individual tickets for these lifts can be bought at the stations or weekly, fortnightly and season passes from tourist information; these cover most lifts in the Skiwelt area.

 There are no lifts going up the Wilder Kaiser side except for one located in Kufstein.
-Taxis are available up to the Wochenbrunn from which you need to walk to ascend further.
+Taxis are available up to the Wochenbrunn.

 Surrounding villages and places

 In a clockwise direction from the northwest are the following places.